arista-eosplus/ztpserver/docs/tips.rst

 To completely disable ZTP mode, login as admin and type ``zerotouch disable``.  **This will trigger an immediate reload** of the switch after which the switch will will be ready to configure manually.
 If you wish to re-enable ZTP, go to configure mode and run ``zerotouch enable``.
 The next time you erase the startup-config and reload the switch, the switch will end up ZTP mode again.

-.. note: vEOS instances come with a minimal startup-config so they do not boot in to ZTP mode by default.
+.. note:: vEOS instances come with a minimal startup-config so they do not boot in to ZTP mode by default.
 In order to use vEOS to test ZTP, enter ``erase startup-config`` and reload.

 How can I test ZTPServer without having to reboot the switch every time?
 ````````````````````````````````````````````````````````````````````````